scotws/tinkasm/docs/MANUAL.md

 ### Language and coding style

-(THIS SECTION IS OUT OF DATE AND WILL BE REWRITTEN)

 TinkAsm uses Python because it is one of the most widespread languages in use and is easy to understand even for those who don't know it ("executable pseudo-code").

-The coding style used can be described as "primitive" Python: It neither uses objects nor does it follow a functional paradigm.
-The code starts at the beginning, continues to the end, and then quits.
-This is an unusual choice in the 21. century and might turn out to be oversimplification.
-A more conventional rewrite will be considered after some experience with the code.
-In the meantime, this style makes pylint very unhappy.

 ### Structure

-(THIS SECTION IS OUT OF DATE AND WILL BE REWRITTEN)

 The program has the most simple structure possible: It starts at the beginning, runs to the end, and then stops.
 Everything is in one file, no external routines are loaded, and only system library files are referenced (got to have your batteries).
-There are no objects and no generators, and list comprehensions are used sparingly.
+There is exactly one class, generators and list comprehensions are used sparingly.
 There are no map or filter constructs.
 The code just brute-forces its way top-to-down.

 On the next lower level, TinkAsm is built up out of **steps** and **passes**.
-A pass walks through the complete source code, while a step does something without touching everything.
+A pass walks through the complete source code, while a step does something once.
 Each is a closed unit that ideally does one thing and one thing only.
-However, this is not a religion: For instance, the data structures such as `.word` and `.long` are all converted in one pass.
+However, this is not a religion.

-Information is transmitted from one step or pass to another through a **list of tuples.** The first element of the tuple always contains the original line number of the instruction so any problems can be referenced to the source code.
-The structure of the further elements depends on the pass.
-In the beginning, it is a simple string with the content of the source code line (the "payload").
-Later, status and address strings are added.
-For as long as possible, the source code passed on is kept human-readable.
-In the end, it is a list of binary data representing the machine code.

-Information is only passed through these lists, not through "side channels".
+Information is only passed through lists, not through "side channels".
 For example, we never define a flag in one pass to signal something to a pass lower down.
-This doesn't mean that the passes can't collect other information for later use.
-For instance, full-line comments are put in a separate list so that the list file can later access them.
-These, however, are not used by the following step but only at the end.

-(The sorta, kinda exception are counters for statistical use, for instance, how many macros are defined and expanded.
-These are defined at the beginning of the program to show that they are "global".)

-Each pass starts by defining the empty list that will filled with the output of this stage.
-Processing the previous list is then handled by the next step or pass, modifying what needs to be changed, and then appending the processed line to the new list.

 ### Known Issues